KaterynaKandziuba/EPAM_protractor/README.md

 Then user clicks on the fields with *
 And fields start to glow red

-4. To check for errors for empty fields
+4. To check for errors for empty checkboxes
 Given user arrives on the https://www.epam.com/
 When user clicks on “Contact Us” button
 And user fills combo boxes